A – L

 Blisters

-Most blisters are caused by friction or minor burns and do not require medical attention.
-New skin will form underneath the affected area and the fluid is simply absorbed.
-You can soothe ordinary blisters with vitamin E ointment or an aloe-based cream.
+Most blisters of the feet are caused by friction due to shoes or minor burns and do not require medical attention.
+New skin will form beneath the affected area and the fluid is simply absorbed or can be drained.
+Do not remove the overlying skin since this acts as a barrier to bacteria.
+You can soothe blisters with vitamin E ointment or an aloe-based cream.
+If blisters persist or appear infected, please call to make an appointment right away.

 Bone Spurs